Matt-H77/Capstone/README.md

 ---

 ## 4. Technical Approach

-### Data Management
+**Data Management**

 For each optimisation task, the current set of observations is loaded and updated with newly acquired query results.
-Outputs are transformed where necessary so that all tasks are framed as maximisation problems.
+Objective values are transformed where necessary so that all optimisation tasks are formulated as maximisation problems.
+Duplicate observations are identified, and candidate points that are too close to existing samples are excluded during the optimisation process to encourage exploration of previously unexplored regions.

-### Candidate Generation
+**Candidate Generation**

 A large pool of candidate points is generated using Latin Hypercube Sampling (LHS).
-The number of candidates scales with problem dimensionality (2D–8D).

-### SVM-Guided Candidate Filtering

-An RBF Support Vector Machine is used to classify observed samples into high-yield and low-yield regions.

-- Promising candidates are retained based on predicted probability of high yield.
-- Random candidates can be reintroduced to maintain exploration.
-- Computational effort is focused on the most promising regions.

-### Gaussian Process Surrogate Ensemble

-Gaussian Process Regression is used as the primary surrogate modelling framework.

-Kernel families evaluated include:

-- RBF
-- Matern
-- Rational Quadratic

-Multiple GP configurations are combined into an ensemble to improve robustness.

-### Automatic Hyperparameter Optimisation

-GP hyperparameters are tuned automatically using Leave-One-Out Cross Validation (LOOCV).

-The search includes:

-- Kernel selection
-- Observation noise (alpha)
-- Length-scale bounds
-- Matern smoothness parameter (ν)
-- Rational Quadratic alpha

-### Acquisition Functions

-Candidate points are evaluated using:

-- Expected Improvement (EI)
-- Upper Confidence Bound (UCB)
-- Probability of Improvement (PI)

-### Adaptive Exploration vs Exploitation

-Normalised acquisition scores are combined into a hybrid acquisition function that gradually shifts from exploration to exploitation as more data becomes available.

-### Thompson Sampling Comparison

-Posterior samples are drawn from the GP ensemble to generate an independent candidate recommendation.

-### Neural Network Surrogate

-A neural-network ensemble is trained as an alternative surrogate model.
-Gradient ascent is performed on the learned response surface to generate candidate recommendations.

-### Diagnostic Analysis

-Before submission, diagnostic tools are used to assess model behaviour and candidate quality:

-- GP posterior slice visualisations
-- Training fit diagnostics
-- Acquisition score distributions
-- Mean versus uncertainty analysis
-- Thompson sampling comparisons
-- Neural-network candidate comparisons
-- SVM decision-boundary visualisations
+The number of generated candidates scales with problem dimensionality (2D–8D), providing broad coverage of the search space while maintaining computational efficiency.
+This initial candidate pool forms the basis for subsequent filtering and optimisation.

+**SVM-Guided Candidate Filtering**

+A Radial Basis Function (RBF) Support Vector Machine (SVM) is trained using the observed data to distinguish between high-yield and low-yield regions of the search space.

+The trained classifier is used to guide candidate selection by:

+* retaining candidates with a high predicted probability of belonging to high-yield regions;
+* reintroducing a proportion of randomly selected candidates to preserve global exploration; and
+* concentrating computational effort on the most promising regions while maintaining sufficient diversity within the candidate pool.

+**Gaussian Process Surrogate Ensemble**

+Gaussian Process Regression (GPR) provides the primary surrogate modelling framework used throughout the optimisation process.

+Multiple Gaussian Process models employing different kernel configurations are evaluated, including:

+* Radial Basis Function (RBF)
+* Matérn
+* Rational Quadratic

+The resulting Gaussian Process models are combined into an ensemble to improve predictive robustness and reduce dependence on any individual kernel configuration.
+Ensemble predictions provide both the estimated objective value and the associated predictive uncertainty for every candidate point.

+**Automatic Hyperparameter Optimisation**

+Gaussian Process hyperparameters are selected automatically using Leave-One-Out Cross Validation (LOOCV) as the model selection criterion.

+The optimisation process considers:

+* kernel selection;
+* observation noise (α);
+* kernel length-scale bounds;
+* Matérn smoothness parameter (ν); and
+* Rational Quadratic α parameter.

+The best-performing configurations are incorporated into the final Gaussian Process ensemble.

+**Acquisition Functions**

+Candidate points are evaluated using three standard Bayesian optimisation acquisition functions:

+* Expected Improvement (EI)
+* Upper Confidence Bound (UCB)
+* Probability of Improvement (PI)

+Each acquisition function captures different exploration and exploitation characteristics, allowing the optimisation process to balance searching promising regions against investigating uncertain areas of the search space.

+**Adaptive Exploration–Exploitation Strategy**

+The acquisition function outputs are normalised and combined into a single hybrid acquisition score.
+Adaptive weighting gradually shifts the optimisation strategy from exploration towards exploitation as additional observations become available.

+This dynamic weighting enables broader exploration during the early stages of optimisation while increasingly focusing on high-performing regions as confidence in the surrogate model improves.

+**Thompson Sampling Comparison**

+Posterior samples are drawn from the Gaussian Process ensemble to generate an independent candidate recommendation using Thompson Sampling.
+This provides an alternative Bayesian optimisation strategy that samples directly from the surrogate posterior and serves as an independent comparison with the primary hybrid acquisition approach.

+**Neural Network Surrogate**

+A neural-network ensemble is trained as an alternative surrogate model using the observed data.
+The learned response surface is subsequently optimised to generate an additional candidate recommendation.

+Rather than replacing the primary Bayesian optimisation framework, the neural-network recommendation is used as an independent comparison to assess agreement between different surrogate modelling approaches and to provide additional confidence in the selected candidate.

+**Candidate Comparison and Recommendation**

+Candidate recommendations produced by the hybrid Gaussian Process acquisition function, Thompson Sampling, the neural-network surrogate and the highest-confidence SVM prediction are compared before each weekly submission.

+For each candidate, the following information is evaluated:

+* predicted objective value;
+* predictive uncertainty;
+* acquisition score;
+* SVM confidence;
+* distance from previously evaluated samples; and
+* candidate feasibility.

+The hybrid Gaussian Process acquisition function provides the primary automatic recommendation, while the remaining methods offer independent comparisons that support the final submission decision.

+**Diagnostic Analysis**

+A comprehensive suite of diagnostic tools is used throughout the optimisation process to evaluate model behaviour and candidate quality.
+These diagnostics include:

+* Gaussian Process posterior slice visualisations;
+* training fit diagnostics;
+* acquisition function score distributions;
+* predicted mean versus uncertainty analysis;
+* Thompson Sampling comparisons;
+* neural-network candidate comparisons;
+* SVM confidence and decision-boundary visualisations; and
+* candidate comparison tables summarising recommendations from all optimisation methods.

+These diagnostics provide insight into surrogate model performance, exploration behaviour and candidate selection, helping to ensure that each submitted query is supported by multiple complementary analyses

 ---